 - Set the Petri dish down on a flat surface.

 - Unwrap the swab.

-- Swip the swab across the area they suspect has bacteria.
+- Swipe the swab across the area they suspect has bacteria.

-- Lift the lid, gently swipe the used swab across the agar, and close the lid, carefully but quickly.
+- Lift the lid, gently wipe the used swab across the agar, and close the lid, carefully but quickly.

 - Have students draw Petri-dish-sized circles in their lab books or on separate graph paper.
 Draw one week's worth of Petri dishes for each dish the student has.

 - As the colonies start to grow, have students draw the size in their notebooks, making daily observations.
 If they cannot observe daily, have them observe on the same day(s) over a month.

 - They should also be recording the color and other notable features of their bacteria colonies in their lab books.